fstrozzi/bioruby-pipengine/README.md

                                 (the order matters)
-             --group, -g <s>:   Specify the group of samples to run the pipeline steps on (do not specify --multi) --name, -n <s>:   Analysis name
+             --group, -g <s>:   Specify the group of samples to run the pipeline steps on (do not specify --multi) --allgroups -a:   Apply the step(s) to all the groups defined into the samples file
+              --name, -n <s>:   Analysis name
         --output-dir, -o <s>:   Output directory (override standard output directory names)